The Boss’s Love –

 He spun her to face him.
 “Let me see them on you.”

 He helped pull them out of the box and handed her each one as she placed the stunning jewels in her ears.
 They shined, dangling off her ears brilliantly as she pulled back her blond hair.
-Derrick leaned down and kissed her on the lips.
-A sensation he’d never get used to, being connected to Courtney in such an intimate manner.
+Derrick leaned down and kissed her on the lips, the connection he’d never get used to.
 A mere touch or embrace did him in when it came to her.

 She stepped back, out of his reach, her eyes softening.
 “Tell me why you’ve been visiting Darren’s grave.”